 9: One new thing that I learned was how to split a screen between two videos.
 This was a super neat new thing for me that I definitely want to use more in the future.
-To do this, just drag a second video clip on top of another like you would normally do with the text, and iMovie automatically adds another channel to work with.
-Click that video, and above the preview screen, click this icon to choose how you want to incorporate both videos into one.
-You can mess with it and do all kinds of cool stuff with this feature.
+The ability to incluce multiple clips within the frame creates opportunities for experimenting with visual combinations and arrangement .

 10: Once I was finished editing, I clicked this button in the top right corner to export or “share” it.
 You can choose your dimensions here based on what you want to use it for.
 For example, if you wanted to put this video on your phone, you may choose lower quality settings for a smaller file.
 Once it’s finished exporting, it shows up in your files and can be shared to any website or device.

-11: So, overall, my project ended up looking like this.
-I think I accomplished what I wanted to with this project and am proud of how it turned out.
-The perfectionist in me says I would normally want to spend more time coming back to this project over and over to tweak it or make it more complicated and innovative.
-I definitely strive for improvement, but I would love to step up to a more advanced program like Final Cut Pro or Adobe Rush Pro to do this. iMovie is a great software for beginners, and you can really do a lot with it and even create professional-looking work, so I really love it and recommend it to anyone wanting to create a visual piece.
+11: So, overall, I accomplished what I wanted to with this project and am proud of how it turned out.
+The perfectionist in me might want to tweak it or make it more complicated.
+I also would love to step up to a more advanced program like Final Cut Pro or Adobe Rush Pro to do more innovative editing.
+Still iMovie is a great software for beginners, and I was able to use it to create a compelling video poem.

 12: To expand on this project, we also were instructed to create Instagram postings, including a series of 3-4 15 second videos to create an Instagram story.
 I also utilized iMovie for this project.
 I created a very, very similar piece with a poem and video clips I found online of traveling couples and the sun, moon, and stars.
 I chose to utilize my new skill of combining two clips, except I chose to overlay them instead.
 I wanted all of the clips of the people to be paired with an Earth clip, a sun clip, a moon clip, or a stars clip depending on which stanza in the poem they were going to be in.
 Once I was finished completing each 15 second clip, I exported them individually and sent them to my phone for editing on Instagram, where I put it all together and added text.
 This just goes to show that iMovie can be used for a variety of projects and has been extremely helpful for me when composing multimedia projects.
 Thanks for listening, and I really hope you learned something that has inspired you!